-The Black Skin Care Experts Keeping Our Melanin in Tip-Top Shape
+The Black Skin-Care Experts Keeping Our Melanin in Tip-Top Shape

-The best kind of advice comes from someone who knows–better yet, someone who has already been through whatever problem you’re dealing with.
+The best kind of advice comes from someone who knows—better yet, someone who has already been through whatever problem you’re dealing with.
 That certainly rings true for black women looking to find beauty products that actually cater to their spectrum of skin tones and melanin-specific challenges.
 And if ongoing inclusivity issues within the beauty industry are any indication, black women are still faced with the challenge of finding products that simply work for them.
-Thankfully, that demand is being answered–slowly, but surely– by an onslaught of black-owned businesses created for and by us.
+Thankfully, that demand is being answered—slowly, but surely—by an onslaught of black-owned businesses created for and by us.

-Skin care is an especially important category, given the issues that hit us especially hard, such as discoloration and other disorders, like eczema and psoriasis.
+Skin care is an especially important category, given the issues that hit us especially hard, such as discoloration and disorders such as eczema and psoriasis.
 The gamut of brands out there is pretty wide, but what we love about this carefully curated set of experts is that their unique brands are backed by the kind of expertise we can trust.
 Get to know them, ahead.

 MORE: Ultra-Rich Moisturizers for Shielding Your Skin Against the Cold